 The Juvenile Justice Coalition (JJC) is a non-profit organization that focuses on improving Ohio’s juvenile justice system – from prevention through youth in adult court – for youth, families, and communities.
 JJC’s mission is to promote effective programs, equitable treatment of youth, and public policy that will reduce juvenile delinquency in Ohio.
 JJC has focused on two policy areas of encouraging community-based alternatives to institutionalization and reducing minority overrepresentation in the juvenile justice system.

-Primary Contact Name: Erin Davies
+Primary Contact Name: Amber Evans

 Bill Number: 86 – WIN!